xxyen/attendance-management/README.md

 Both are tedious processes that may take five to ten minutes in large enrollment courses or even more outside the classroom.

 Your team was assigned to design a system to ease this process.
-This program should run on a text-based terminal and should operating system independent (i.e., may run on Windows, Mac, Linux, etc.)
+This program should run on a text-based terminal and should be operating system independent (i.e., may run on Windows, Mac, Linux, etc.)

 Keep in mind that the information about enrollment and attendance is sensitive, so security mechanisms should be considered.